superduper-io/superduper/README.md

 - Adding additional unittests and doctests
 - Augmenting doc-strings to make the usage patterns clearer for the uninitiated
 - Expanding the documentation, tutorials and examples

+## Using configs

+SuperDuperDB has "config variables" that can be set to customize its operation.

+You can see a list of their default values in this file https://github.com/SuperDuperDB/superduperdb-stealth/blob/main/default-configs.json.

+In the code, configs are simple data classes, defined here: https://github.com/SuperDuperDB/superduperdb-stealth/blob/main/superduperdb/misc/config.py

+There are three ways to set a config variable

+* put just the values you want to change in a file `configs.json` at the room of `superduperdb-stealth`
+* set an environment variable with the value
+* set it in code

+For example, these three forms are identical:

+* Storing `{"remote": True, "dask": {"ip": "1.1.1.1"}}` in `configs.json`
+* Setting environment variables `SUPERDUPERDB_REMOTE=true` and
+  `SUPERDUPERDB_DASK_IP=1.1.1.1`
+* In Python, `CFG.remote = True; CFG.dask.ip = '1.1.1.1'`

+[TBD: Secrets are just the same, except we don't even have one yet.]

 ## Use Cases